hmhv/ASCAPIClient/docs/CiBuildActionsAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsScmGitReferences = ["fieldsScmGitReferences_example"] // [String] | the fields to include for returned resources of type scmGitReferences (optional) let fieldsCiBuildRuns = ["fieldsCiBuildRuns_example"] // [String] | the fields to include for returned resources of type ciBuildRuns (optional) let fieldsCiWorkflows = ["fieldsCiWorkflows_example"] // [String] | the fields to include for returned resources of type ciWorkflows (optional) let fieldsScmPullRequests = ["fieldsScmPullRequests_example"] // [String] | the fields to include for returned resources of type scmPullRequests (optional) let fieldsCiProducts = ["fieldsCiProducts_example"] // [String] | the fields to include for returned resources of type ciProducts (optional) let fieldsBuilds = ["fieldsBuilds_example"] // [String] | the fields to include for returned resources of type builds (optional) let limitBuilds = 987 // Int | maximum number of related builds returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsCiBuildRuns = ["fieldsCiBuildRuns_example"] // [String] | the fields to include for returned resources of type ciBuildRuns (optional) let fieldsBuilds = ["fieldsBuilds_example"] // [String] | the fields to include for returned resources of type builds (optional) let fieldsCiWorkflows = ["fieldsCiWorkflows_example"] // [String] | the fields to include for returned resources of type ciWorkflows (optional) let fieldsCiProducts = ["fieldsCiProducts_example"] // [String] | the fields to include for returned resources of type ciProducts (optional) let fieldsScmGitReferences = ["fieldsScmGitReferences_example"] // [String] | the fields to include for returned resources of type scmGitReferences (optional) let fieldsScmPullRequests = ["fieldsScmPullRequests_example"] // [String] | the fields to include for returned resources of type scmPullRequests (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitBuilds = 987 // Int | maximum number of related builds returned (when they are included) (optional)

-CiBuildActionsAPI.ciBuildActionsBuildRunGetToOneRelated(id: id, fieldsScmGitReferences: fieldsScmGitReferences, fieldsCiBuildRuns: fieldsCiBuildRuns, fieldsCiWorkflows: fieldsCiWorkflows, fieldsScmPullRequests: fieldsScmPullRequests, fieldsCiProducts: fieldsCiProducts, fieldsBuilds: fieldsBuilds, limitBuilds: limitBuilds, include: include) { (response, error) in
+CiBuildActionsAPI.ciBuildActionsBuildRunGetToOneRelated(id: id, fieldsCiBuildRuns: fieldsCiBuildRuns, fieldsBuilds: fieldsBuilds, fieldsCiWorkflows: fieldsCiWorkflows, fieldsCiProducts: fieldsCiProducts, fieldsScmGitReferences: fieldsScmGitReferences, fieldsScmPullRequests: fieldsScmPullRequests, include: include, limitBuilds: limitBuilds) { (response, error) in
     guard error == nil else {
         print(error)
         return